jcumbicosr/libinsitu/doc/CONVENTION.md

 * [CF conventions](https://cfconventions.org/) & [Standard names](https://cfconventions.org/Data/cf-standard-names/79/build/cf-standard-name-table.html): Convention of meta data from Climate and Forecast community.
 * [Attribute Convention for Data Discovery](https://wiki.esipfed.org/Attribute_Convention_for_Data_Discovery_1-3)

-We advise to use version 4 of NetCDF and to activate compression.
+We advise to use version 4 or above of NetCDF.

 # Data granularity

 We recommend to distribute one file per station of measurements.

 Providers can split the data into yearly or monthly subsets but should also provide aggregated datasets for easier requesting / subsetting.

+# Compression

+We recommend to activate lossless [zlib compression](https://unidata.github.io/netcdf4-python/#efficient-compression-of-netcdf-variables).

+Optionally we recommend of use lossly compression by truncating data values to proper significant digits.
+For this purpose we use the attribute **least_significant_digit** supported by the Python driver of **NetCDF**.

 # Dimensions